CDonohoe-Designs/BLE-Control/Docs/Compliance/BLE-Control_Medical_BoM.md

 ---

-# 4. Notes on Test Points (Your Selected Option B)
+# 4. Notes on Test Points

 The design uses **non-procured test points**.
 These are **logical/electrical net markers only**, with **no physical component** placed.